cpanou/web/eshop-base/README.md

 # EshopBase

 In this section we will create the base for the eshop application.

-We will create the navigation and Login components.

-We will also use Angular's router to define navigation between pages.
+To get Started with Angular components and views we will create a Navigation component, that will hold the main naviational links between pages of our app, and a Login component that will handle the user login.

 ## Setting up the eshop-base app